turbot/guardrails-samples/baselines/getting_started/aws/aws_baseline/README.md

-# Baseline - AWS Check S3 Policies
+# Baseline - AWS Baseline Policies

 AWS baseline Policies focuses on base minimum set of example policies & services to start with.